 Sunday, 4 October 2020

-James Henry Brooker (1887-1918)
+Sapper James Henry Brooker, Royal Engineers (1887-1918)

-James Henry "Harry" Brooker was born in Brighton, England, on June 23, 1887.
-His parents were Henry Joseph Brooker and Harriett Rowland.
-They only had two children, Harry, and his little sister Florence Harriett (my grandmother) born April 12, 1899.
+They only had two children, Harry and his little sister Florence Harriett (my grandmother), born April 12, 1899.
 There was a 12-year age gap between the two, and Florence adored her other brother.
 She never got over his death.
-According to my Uncle Bobby, Florence was close to Harry's eldest daughter, Ivy, who was only 9 years younger than her.
-(Ivy died in 1930, which was as devastating to my grandmother as her brother's death.)
-They were living at 12 Regent Row, Brighton at the time of his birth.
+They were living at 12 Regent Row, Brighton, at the time of his birth.
 It doesn't really exist anymore.

-In the 1891 census, he is listed at 3 years old.
+In the 1891 census, he is listed as 3 years old.
 They are living in Camberwell, London.
 It looks like his father came to London to work at the gas company as a gas stoker (a person who feeds the coal into the furnaces to produce coal gas).
 This is probably how his sister later met my grandfather, because he also worked at the gas company.

 On a side note, there was a gas stoker strike in London in 1872 and a gas worker strike in 1889.
 The strike forced many union organizers to think more widely, and they set up a Federated body to represent workers across London.
 But it would not be until the Gas Workers' Strike of 1889 that they would earn the 8-hour day.
 The Gas stokers had a particularly harsh existence.
 The work was dirty and dangerous.
 The casualty rate was high amongst workers, with many fatal accidents leading to children without fathers.
 Perhaps the 8-hour day was the reason that Harry's family moved to London two years after he was born.
 Because of the union, work in London was safer than in Brighton.